france193/DP2_rest_client_example/readme.txt

 If Tomcat has been started, it will deploy the services automatically.
-You can check that the services are running by looking at the Tomcat management page or by browsing the WADL of the services: localhost:8080/counter/webapi/application.wadl for the counter service localhost:8080/negotiate-webdyn/webapi/application.wadl for the negotiate service
+You can check that the services are running by looking at the Tomcat management page or by browsing the WADL of the services: localhost:8080/negotiate/webapi/application.wadl for the negotiate service

 Running the examples
 --------------------
-The examples can be compiled and run by calling the run targets in the build.xml ant script: ant run-isbn ant run-geoip ant run-geoip_jaxb ant run-counter ant run-negotiate
+The examples can be compiled and run by calling the run targets in the build.xml ant script: ant run-negotiate